NMA93/Accessibility-Designer-Guide/docs/Architecture/navigation.md

 In this example from [Google Material Design](https://material.io/ "Google MAterial Design"){:target="_blank"}  we see how the hover state is clearly indicated in the navigation.
 {: .fs-3 .mb-6 }

 Often designers forget that the focus can also be designed.
 This is important for people who navigate the website with the keyboard.
 For better orientation of the user, the focus status differs in the visuality from the active menu items and hover.
-See <a href="/Accessibility-Designer-Guide/docs/Architecture/keyboard-friendly/"> Keyboard friendly.</a>
+See [keyboard friendly]({{ site.baseurl }}{% link docs/Architecture/keyboard-friendly.md %} "keyboard friendly").

 <img src="{{ '/assets/images/navigation/focus_sbb.png' | prepend: site.baseurl }}" alt="In this picture we see an example of a focus state with a shadow, which clearly distinguishes it from the elements."/>
 On [sbb.ch](https:sbb.ch "sbb.ch"){:target="_blank"} the focus state has been specially marked with a shadow, which clearly distinguishes it from the active menu items (Business customers) and the hover status.